SELECT "Apps" from the Studio left navigation menu

 Permission Scopes are listed under that section.
-Your application will start off with a blank list of permission scopes, it's up to you the developer to add/determine which ones you will be using!
+Your application will start off with Authentication and Profile permission scopes, which are required by MOTAR.
+To see which permissions you will need for your app, please see https://docs.motar.io/studio/api

 Here you can generate your Client ID and Client Secret keys for your application.
 These are used to help the SSO know what app you are attempting to login to, along with a few other things.

 Redirect URIs are set here following this format

 It is optional to set desktop launch URI.
 This will enable a launch button when a student opens a lesson using your app in the MOTAR dashboard.
 You can select whether or not you want an auth code to be passed along with the lesson ID in the redirect in the dialog box.

 Here you can specify Community Listings.
 With the Community listing being set to the @motar page in this example, the application created would show up on the community page over at:

 Here you can select and upload distribution packages for your application.
 Enter your version number, select the correct platform and app file then

 Upload File Type